Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 12. Stabilize Lipid Levels

 Wheatgrass may be a useful tool in reducing hyperlipidemia, or elevated lipid (fat) levels in the blood.
-A study published in Acta Poloniae Pharmaceutica found that wheatgrass juice reduced lipid levels in rats with high cholesterol.18 Researchers concluded that wheatgrass juice could potentially be used to treat atherosclerosis and hyperlipidemia.
+A study published in Acta Poloniae Pharmaceutica found that wheatgrass juice reduced lipid levels in rats with high cholesterol levels.18 Researchers concluded that wheatgrass juice could potentially be used to treat atherosclerosis and hyperlipidemia.

 13. Get Rid of Acne